ibrahimshamsi/odin-recipes/README.md

 Additionally, it will also demonstrate knowledge and proper usage of git and the basic git workflow:

 - git add/commit cycle
-- writing effective git commit messages
+- writing effective git commit messages (there was an attempt)